 \subsubsection{Hyper-Kamiokande}

-Hyper-Kamiokande (HK) will be a third-generation \v{C}erenkov detector (replacing the current SK detector) located also in a Japanese mine near to its predecessor SK.
-It is planned to start building in April 2020 and it is expected to start operating in the middle of the following decade.
+Hyper-Kamiokande (HK) will be a third-generation \v{C}erenkov detector (replacing the current SK detector) also located in a Japanese mine near to its predecessor SK.
+It is expected to start operating somehow in the middle of this decade.
 The original design \citep{2011arXiv1109.3262A,hk14} shows a design of two almost-cylindrical tanks containing (0.56) million metric tons of ultra-pure water.
 This detector will be equipped with 99,000 PMTs uniformly placed within the tanks.
-Complementing the tasks of SK, HK will also perform detection for neutrinos produced in both, terrestrial and extra-terrestrial sources, as well as studies in Particle Physics, such as, CP violation in the leptonic sector, proton decay and neutrino oscillation phenomena \citep{hk18}.
+Complementing the tasks of SK, HK will also perform detection for neutrinos produced in both terrestrial and extra-terrestrial sources, as well as studies in Particle Physics, such as CP violation in the leptonic sector, proton decay, and neutrino oscillation phenomena \citep{hk18}.